talmantel/CheapTripAngularClient/README.md

 <li>version: {version number} (example: "version: d0.0.1")</li>
 </ul>

-Assign Roman (rmant7) or any developer if you know who is reponsible for resolving the issue<br>
+Assign Olga (OlgaZaleskovskaya) or any developer if you know who is reponsible for resolving the issue<br>